SuyashEkhande/Wallet-API-Playground-Frontend/README.md

 ## Backend

-For the backend of this project, visit the following repository: [Wallet API Playground Backend](https://github.com/SuyashEkhande/Wallet-API-Playground-Backend/tree/master).
+For the backend of this project, visit the following repo: [Wallet API Playground Backend](https://github.com/SuyashEkhande/Wallet-API-Playground-Backend/tree/master).

 ## Learning Objectives